 Calcium is important to many body functions, including:

-Parathyroid hormone (PTH) and vitamin D help manage calcium balance in the body.
-PTH is made by the parathyroid glands -- four small glands located in the neck behind the thyroid gland.
+Parathyroid hormone (PTH) and Vitamin D help manage calcium balance in the body.
+PTH is made by the parathyroid glands, which are four small glands located in the neck behind the thyroid gland.
 Vitamin D is obtained when the skin is exposed to sunlight, and from dietary sources such as:

 Primary hyperparathyroidism is the most common cause of hypercalcemia.
 It is due to excess PTH release by the parathyroid glands.
-This excess occurs due to an enlargement of one or more of the parathyroid glands, or a growth (usually not cancer) on one of the glands.
+This excess occurs due to an enlargement of one or more of the parathyroid glands, or a growth on one of the glands.
 (Most of the time, these growths are not cancerous).

-Other medical conditions can also cause hypercalcemia:
+Other conditions can also cause hypercalcemia:

 How well you do depends on the cause of hypercalcemia.
-The outlook is good for people with mild hyperparathyroidism or hypercalcemia with a treatable cause do well and usually do not have complications.
+The outlook is good for people with mild hyperparathyroidism or hypercalcemia with a treatable cause.
+Most of the time, there are no complications.

-Patients with hypercalcemia due to conditions such as cancer or granulomatous disease may not do well, but this is usually due to the disease itself, rather than the hypercalcemia.
+Patients with hypercalcemia due to conditions such as cancer or granulomatous disease may not do well.
+This is most often due to the disease itself, rather than the hypercalcemia.

 These complications of long-term hypercalcemia are uncommon today.

-Contact your physician or health care provider if you have:
+Contact your health care provider if you have:

 Most causes of hypercalcemia cannot be prevented.
 Women over age 50 should see their health care provider regularly and have their blood calcium level checked if they have symptoms of hypercalcemia.

 Bringhurst R, Demay MB, Kronenberg HM.
 Hormones and disorders of mineral metabolism.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
-11th ed.
-Philadelphia, Pa: Saunders Elsevier; 2008:chap 27.
+12th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 28.

 Wysolmerski JJ, Insogna KL.
 The parathyroid glands, hypercalcemia, and hypocalcemia.
-In: Goldman L, Ausiello D, eds.
+In: Goldman L, Schafer AI, eds.
 Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 266.
+24th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 253.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.